 You can likely remember at least one moment when a good employee left your organization.
 It stings.
 It hangs a dark cloud over morale, makes other employees question their own future, and sends everyone scrambling to cover their work.
-Finding a replacement can be daunting with the expense and time needed to recruit, hire, and train. the great resignation
+Finding a replacement can be daunting with the expense and time needed to recruit, hire, and train.

 This year we’ve gone through a mass exodus of employees leaving their jobs.

 In July alone, 4 million people left their jobs, widening the gap of job openings to nearly 11 million jobs.
-On top of that, 55% of people recently expressed that they consider themselves to be “currently looking for work elsewhere.” the great resignation
+On top of that, 55% of people recently expressed that they consider themselves to be “currently looking for work elsewhere.”

 There are all kinds of theories and opinions as to what exactly is happening, but in many ways, people are quitting for the same reasons they always have.
-The difference is that more dramatic circumstances, like the pandemic and scrambling to work remotely, have led to a more dramatic response. the great resignation
+The difference is that more dramatic circumstances, like the pandemic and scrambling to work remotely, have led to a more dramatic response.